Kohn-Sham inversion with mathematical guarantees: Conclusions

-In this Letter we set the stage for further in-depth numerical analyses of KS inversion.
-Facing the challenges of numerically solving the many-body electronic-structure problem, progress is often the result from combining insights from mathematical analysis, more efficient numerical schemes as well as physically sound approximations.
-We have shown that the theoretical error bounds, \cref{eq:Rinequality,eq:Tinequality,eq:RBounds}, as well as the non-expansiveness, \cref{eq:ProximalIneq}, are manifested in our numerical calculations.
-Whilst our numerical study in this first work is restricted to bulk silicon, this is not a fundamental limitation of neither theory nor implementation.
-Since the calculations have been performed in a general DFT code with demonstrated performance on systems up to a few hundred electrons, a generalization to more involved systems is possible and aspired for.
-Future works should also aim to apply our presented inversion scheme to densities obtained from accurate sources other than forward KS algorithms.
-The inversion scheme, the explicit form of $v_\mathrm{xc}$ (\cref{eq:vxc}), the non-expansiveness of the proximal map, and the error bounds on the inverted potential are all novel theoretical results that are also numerically demonstrated.
-These results establish mathematical guarantees for KS inversion not previously seen, and also mark the first successful application of the MY framework to a physical system.
+The inversion scheme, the explicit form of $v_\mathrm{xc}$ (\cref{eq:vxc}), the use of the non-expansiveness of the proximal map, and the error bounds on the inverted potential are all novel theoretical results that are also numerically demonstrated.
+These results establish mathematical guarantees for KS inversion not previously seen, and also mark the first successful application of the MY framework to physical systems.
 We believe that such mathematical results, closely accompanied with numerical calculations, will significantly aid the development of more reliable KS inversion schemes.
 Moreover, the first stringent error bounds presented here open a new avenue for developing rigorous error estimates for density-potential inversion problems.
 Strengthened KS inversion schemes, in union with error analysis, should ultimately further the development of approximate density functionals.
-Furthermore, as highlighted in \cite{Shi2021}, such enhanced understanding of density-potential inversion may lead to advances in explorations of the Hohenberg--Kohn mapping, quantum embedding techniques, and enhanced optimised effective potentials.
+Furthermore, as highlighted by \citeauthor{Shi2021}~\cite{Shi2021}, such enhanced understanding of density-potential inversion may lead to advances in explorations of the Hohenberg--Kohn mapping, quantum embedding techniques, and enhanced optimised effective potentials.

+~ \emph{Data Availability:} Raw simulation data as well as source code to reproduce all numerical results and the plots presented in this article are openly available under DOI \href{https://doi.org/10.5281/zenodo.14894064}{10.5281/zenodo.14894064} or the GitHub repository \texttt{mfherbst/supporting-my-inversion}~\cite{FootnoteGitHub}.